TeleAI-mcp/pro-recommendation-engine-y4yp/README.md

-# pro-recommendation-engine-y4yp
+# Pro Recommendation Engine Y4Yp

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.